-Women loved the style of these leggings with their denim-like look, as well as the lightweight and stretchy feel.
-They also get top marks for their comfort factor and the fact they hold up well over time.
+Women love the style of these leggings with their denim-like look, as well as the lightweight and stretchy feel.
+They also get top marks for their comfort and the fact that they hold up well over time.

-Tends to have some sizing inconsistencies; some customers felt these ran big while others felt they ran small.
+These tend to have some sizing inconsistencies; some customers felt they ran big while others felt they ran small.
 While most liked the fit overall, the waist is more structured than some other styles.

-Users appreciated the low cost per pair in this 6-pack of leggings, as well as the pretty colors and excellent fit.
-They stand out for being good quality for the price and having a wide, comfortable waist band.
+Users appreciate the low cost per pair in this 6-pack of leggings, as well as the pretty colors and excellent fit.
+They stand out for being good quality for the price and having a wide, comfortable waistband.

-Women loved the quality of the fabric on these leggings, which provided a good fit and overall structure as well as repelled pet hair and debris.
-They also get top marks for standing up well to washing, with no pilling.
+Women love the quality of the fabric on these leggings, which provide a good fit and overall structure and repel pet hair and debris.
+They also get top marks for standing up well to washing with no pilling.

 Some felt the fabric was slightly too thin, and the sizing tends to run a bit small.
-A few felt they shows signs of wear too soon.
+A few felt they show signs of wear too soon.

-Consumers felt these leggings offered excellent quality for the cost, designed with light comfortable fabric that was soft and not too sheer.
+Consumers feel these leggings offer excellent quality for the cost, designed with light, comfortable fabric that's soft and not too sheer.
 They also stand out for their vibrant colors and great fit.

 A few felt these were thinner than expected, and some felt the sizing ran a little long.